flowr-analysis/flowr/wiki/Control Flow Graph.md

     style nbb-1 stroke:cyan,stroke-width:6.5px;    style nbb-14 stroke:green,stroke-width:6.5px;
 ```

 <details>

 <summary style="color:gray">R Code of the CFG</summary>

-The analysis required _2.0 ms_ (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
+The analysis ran (including the dataflow analysis, normalization, and parsing with the [r-shell](https://github.com/flowr-analysis/flowr/wiki/Engines) engine) within the generation environment.
 We used the following simplifications: `unique-cf-sets`, `to-basic-blocks`  and render a simplified/compacted version.

 ```r
 x <- 1
 y <- x + 2
 if(y) print(y)
 ```

 </details>

 Branch-heavy code gains nothing from this: in `if(u || v) 3` every vertex may be reached or left in more than
 one way, so every block holds a single vertex.

 The control flow graph also harmonizes with function definitions, and calls:

 ```mermaid
 flowchart LR